NXT 2.0 TV preview: The card for Tuesday's one-year anniversary show - Pro Wrestling Dot Net

 -“Super Diva” Quincy Elliot arrives

 Powell’s POV: NXT is touting Tuesday’s show as the one-year anniversary of NXT 2.0.
-I assume Ricochet will win the fan vote and challenge Hayes after the great match they had at Worlds Collide.
 Axiom won the first match of the best of three series.
 Join John Moore for his live reviews of NXT every Tuesday at 7CT/8ET.
 John’s same night audio reviews are available each week for Dot Net Members (including our Patreon subscribers).

 Be the first to comment